Ontario Lottery and Gaming Corporation: Sports games

 Lotto 6/49, Lotto Max and Daily Grand are operated across Canada by the Interprovincial Lottery Corporation.
 The corporation also offers instant scratch games under the brand Instant Games, and sports games under the brands Pro-Line, Point-Spread and Pro-Picks.

 Lotto Advance

 OLG used to offer a subscription-based lottery service called LOTTO ADVANCE for Lotto 6/49.
 This service is now discontinued since September 7, 2013.

 Casinos

 OLG owns and manages casinos.
-Most of these which have private operators, notably Great Canadian Gaming and Gateway Casinos.
+Most of these which have private operators, notably Great Canadian Entertainment and Gateway Casinos.